 In an interview with Tony Scott, he mentions that a stray cat managed to get into Bruce Willis' trailer and started humping Bruce's hairpiece.
 The piece was mangled but they managed to get it looking wearable again.

 A riot nearly occurred during filming at the Los Angeles Coliseum.
 Hundreds of extras were recalled for a second day of shooting, but a last minute decision was made to cancel the recall.
 The extras were not informed of the decision and arrived expecting a day of work.
 They were refused pay by the production, and as discontent grew, they began to surge against the barrier that surrounded the set.
 Riot police were called in to disperse the crowd.

-The card that Darian gives Jimmie to autograph was produced by Pro Set, a trading card company based in Dallas,TX.
-The card is a fictitious one, but appears to be of similar design to a real set of cards made by Pro Set.
+The card that Darian gives Jimmie to autograph was produced by Pro Set, a trading card company based in Dallas, Texas.
+The card is fictitious, but appears to be of similar design to a real set of cards made by Pro Set.
 In 1990, the company produced a Super Bowl commemorative set.
-Superbowl Supermen, the headline of the card, was a legit part of the set.
+Super Bowl Supermen, the headline of the card, was a legitimate part of the set.